When something triggers my curiosity, I want to find out what it is all about!

 If you play it by the rules, you’ll have a chance to earn bonuses.
 That way you can incorporate a rest day or eat something of the non-compliant food list but still keep your score.

 I have to admit that in my first challenges I was too focused on getting that perfect score that I wasn’t seeing the whole picture.
 When I couldn’t get that perfect score, I would be disappointed and couldn’t find the motivation to keep going.

 That is by the way something I see happening to a lot of participants.
 If I can’t get a perfect score, what is the use?
 Well, the whole idea is that every challenge you improve, you get better at incorporating those 7-habits and you achieve that healthier lifestyle not only during the challenges but your whole life!
 Making conscious decisions will become second nature and you forget about keeping score.

-That is what participating in the Whole Life Challenge for the past five years has done to me.
+That is what participating in the Whole Life Challenge for the past seven years has done to me.
 As soon as I managed to see beyond that perfect score….